 There is a way to check if your audio files really are the quality they say they are.

-A low quality MP3 file (e.g. 128 kbps) can be upscaled to a high quality file such as 320 kbps.
-The upscaled version tricks you into thinking you have some top notch audio but it only takes up more space, there is no quality increase.
+A low quality MP3 file – for instance, with a 128 kbps bitrate – can be converted to a higher quality file with a 320 kbps bitrate.
+This upscaled version tricks you into thinking you have some top notch audio but it only takes up more space, there is no quality increase.
 It’s just a low quality version packaged as something better.

-As an example I’ve taken the last 2 minutes of the track Starseeds.
-I’ve used the LAME MP3 encoder with the high quality 320 kbps setting to encode the original WAV file, this is the result of the spectogram:
+As an example I’ve taken the last 2 minutes of my track Starseeds.
+I’ve used the LAME MP3 encoder with the 320 kbps bitrate setting to encode the original WAV file, this is the result of the spectogram in Spek:

-Lowering the MP3 setting to 192 kpbs not only reduces the file size and quality, but also removes more of the higher frequencies:
+Lowering the MP3 bitrate to 192 kpbs not only reduces the file size and quality, but also removes more of the higher frequencies:

-If we lower the MP3 setting further to 128 kbps, you can see that almost no frequency above 15 kHz exists anymore:
+If we lower the MP3 bitrate further to 128 kbps, you can see that almost no frequencies above 15 kHz exist anymore:

-If you listen to this version, you can hear that – besides the MP3 artifacts, such as a metallic garble – there are less higher frequencies.
+If you listen to this version, you can hear that there are less higher frequencies.
 You can especially notice this by the cymbal around 00:03, which lacks high end frequencies compared to the 320 kbps version.
 The ‘whoosh’ of the cymbal sounds more dull and muddy.

-If we would re-encode the MP3 file from 128 kbps to a 320 kbps, the frequencies above 15 kHz would remain absent.
-When in doubt about your 320 kbps MP3 file, just load it into Spek and check the high frequency range in the spectogram.
-If almost everything above 15 kHz is cut off, you can be pretty sure it was upscaled.
+If we would upscale the MP3 file from 128 kbps to 320 kbps, the frequencies above 15 kHz would remain absent.
+The re-encoded file would take up more space but there’d no gain in quality.
+When in doubt about your (downloaded) MP3 file, just load it into Spek and check the high frequencies.
+If the bitrate of the MP3 file is higher than 128 kbps but almost everything above 15 kHz is cut off, you can be pretty sure it was upscaled.